geekuillaume/soundsync/README.md

 - Bluetooth on linux
 - UPnP: gmrender-resurrect
-- Reconnection when registered with IP instead of Bonjour
 - Updating info for Spotify sink from WebUI
-- Initiate WebRTC connection between peers from a web server with an Auth Token as an alternative to Bonjour and to prevent issue with AudioWorklet not being available on http pages
 - Allow changing the name of a peer from the webui
 - Group of sinks
 - Use [waveform-data](https://www.npmjs.com/package/waveform-data) to show activity on webui
-- Integration media info on webui
+- Integration of media info on webui
 - Synchronize sound with Philips Hue light bulbs
 - Create a ready to use RaspberryPi image